• Share this on:

 To protect the fruit, coatings can be used, such as beeswax (white or yellow), carnauba wax, shellac or microcrystalline wax.
 When supplying organic mangoes, the coating should be organic as well, such as organic beeswax or carnauba wax.
 There is also research being done with other natural coatings, such as tests with natural coatings of cassava starch and citric pectin by the National University of Colombia.

 There are several developments in protecting the shelf life of mangoes.
-As a supplier you should follow these developments.
+As a supplier, you should follow these developments.
 For example, new innovations include Apeel, a plant-based protection that keeps moisture in the fruit and slows down the influence of oxygen and spoiling rate.
 The technology was recently adopted for the mangoes of Nature’s Pride in the Netherlands.
-Another solution is offered by Hazel Technologies that uses 1-MCP technology to reduce the respiration rate and increase resistance to ethylene.
+Another solution is offered by Hazel Technologies, which uses 1-MCP technology to reduce the respiration rate and increase resistance to ethylene.
 This technology was adopted by the Peruvian mango exporters Fundo Los Paltos and FLP of Peru SAC.

 Note that there is a European MRL for 1-methylcyclopropene (1-MCP) of 0.01mg/kg, although it is difficult to detect as a residue.
 However, the use of 1-MCP can be detected by a recently developed test.